prometheusresearch/rios/docs/source/instrument_specification.rst

                   an Instrument Definition must inherit from either one of the `Base Types`_, or one of the Types defined in the `Type Collection Object`_.

+                  If this Type Object inherits from a custom Type defined in the `Type Collection Object`_, then any constraints also defined in this Type Object will completely override constraints by the same name defined in the parent Type.

 ``range``
     :Type: `Bound Constraint Object`_